hkust-vgd/scanobjectnn/README.md

 ## Pre-trained Models
 Pre-trained models can be downloaded [here](https://drive.google.com/open?id=1somhNuzwEnJB7J6ESGuW_6ZryW8emW6u).

+## FAQ
+Some commonly asked questions regarding our dataset and project can be found [here](https://github.com/hkust-vgd/scanobjectnn/tree/master/training_data).
+For any other inquiries, feel free to post a github issue.

 ## References
 Our released code heavily based on each methods original repositories as cited below:
 * <a href="https://github.com/charlesq34/pointnet" target="_blank">PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation</a> by Qi et al. (CVPR 2017).